skrfffe1/creeper/README.md

 A simple app that has a function to locate people or to find each other in the middle of accidents or disaster as long as internet-connectivity is available, we can increase the chance of saving them.

-Disclaimer:
-I am not a pro, I just started learning some stuffs few weeks ago and use this framework 2days ago.
-I dont have foundation, I am taking this event as an opportunity to stick with mobile development.

 ```
 ### how to run?